TSABM/inbre-retina/README.md

 I ran tests on the first attempt to load an image for labelling, it causes an immediate crash.
 Print off the filepath first to see if your giving it garbage.

+Nope it looks like an issue in the central widget.
+I'm thinking my canvas import might be messed up

 ## Day 21 6/24/24
 9:39 am - 1:31 pm